 Salutogenic design origins

 Salutogenesis is a term coined by Aaron Antonovsky, a Scholar of Medical Sociology.
 His approach focuses on factors that support human health and well-being.
 The salutogenic model supports a positive relationship between health, stress and coping.

 The Salutogenic perspective is psychosocial.
 It supports designs that stimulate, engage and improve an individual’s well-being.
 Promoting mental and physical health, it’s an investment in people.
 As a direct result, it can also quicken the healing process.

-“Salutogenic design fits so well with my other design principles.
+“Salutogenic design fits so well with our other design principles.
 The use of natural materials benefits human wellbeing and has a positive impact on the earth.
-It’s my ultimate design goal – looking after people and our planet.”Charlotte Findlater.
+It’s our ultimate design goal – looking after people and our planet.”Charlotte Findlater.